Win/Loss Analysis

 How much time are you spending on activities during the sales process?
 Membrain gives you the average amount for both won and lost opportunities, and demonstrates how activity time impacts your win rate.

-How to benefit from this Win / Loss Analysis
+How to benefit from the Win/Loss Analysis

 Alright, so you’ve analyzed the data, and hopefully gained some valuable insights.
 But how do you actually use this hard-won knowledge to improve your sales process?